UofA-SPEAR/software/worlds/README.md

 USAGE:

-cd to the .gazebo/worlds and run gazebo via "gazebo <worldname.name>"
+cd to the .gazebo/worlds and run gazebo via "gazebo <worldname.world>"

 FILES: